Dr Celine Caillet

 Medicine Quality, IDDO

-Dr Céline Caillet joined IDDO as Scientific Coordinator of the Medicine Quality Research Group in 2015.
+Dr Céline Caillet joined the Medicine Quality Research Group in 2015.
 She was appointed Research Scientist in 2016 and promoted to Deputy Head of the Research Group in 2020.

 Céline is a pharmacist and former resident of the Hospital of Toulouse.
-She has taken part in several research projects on drug safety at the Center of Pharmacovigilance, Laboratory of Medical and Clinical Pharmacology of Toulouse, France.
+She did research on drug safety at the Center of Pharmacovigilance, Laboratory of Medical and Clinical Pharmacology of Toulouse, France.
 Following her MSc in Epidemiology and Public Health in Bordeaux, France, Céline completed her PhD in drug safety in Laos.
 During her PhD, Céline also taught pharmacology in the Department of Pharmacy at the University of Health Sciences, Vientiane.

 Medicines are of vital importance in health systems, and access to quality-assured medicines is part of the basic right to health.
-Nevertheless, poor quality medical products, including medicines, vaccines and diagnostic devices, are widespread due to poor manufacture (substandard medicines) or deliberate falsification.
-These jeopardise national, regional and global attempts to improve access to effective health care because they lead to avoidable morbidity and mortality, waste financial resources, and contribute to drug resistance.
+Nevertheless, poor quality medical products, including medicines, vaccines and diagnostic devices, are widespread due to poor manufacture (substandard medicines) or deliberate falsification (falsified medicines, aka fake or counterfeit).
+These jeopardise national, regional and global attempts to improve access to effective health care because they lead to avoidable morbidity and mortality, waste financial resources, and contribute to antimicrobial resistance.

 Recent publications